phenixid/ansible-pas/playbooks/signing/README.md

      Put the certificates in the `files` directory.
 Example files are included.

 1) Open the `hosts` file and:
-     - add IP addresses or DNS names of the signing service host machines to the group `[sign]`.
-The specified hosts must be ssh accessible from the control machine
+     - add IP addresses or DNS names of all target machines to the group `[sign]`
      - specify the public URL of the signing service in the group `[all:vars]`

 1) Open the playbook `sign.yml` and ensure that the variables are correctly configured.